-Into the world of social gaming: why it’s the future of user-engagement
+World of social gaming & the future of user-engagement

-As part of the Talkwalker Social Media Trends 2021 Expert Series, we conducted a webinar with Amanotes, one of the leading players in the gaming industry, to discuss the up and coming trend of social gaming.
-We discussed how it grew to become one of the top social media trends today, and how social gaming, when weaved strategically into the overall marketing strategy, can ultimately boost user-engagement for brands.
-So if you didn’t have the chance to attend the webinar but would like to learn more about the world of social gaming, read on!
+As part of the Talkwalker Social Media Trends 2021 Expert Series, we conducted a webinar with Amanotes, a leading player in the gaming industry, to discuss the growing trend of social gaming.
+We discussed how it's grown to be one of the top social media trends today, and how social gaming, when included in a brand's marketing strategy, will boost user-engagement.

 Social gaming commonly refers to online games that allow for social interaction between the players.
 Despite having been around for many years, social gaming really took off as a trend recently, especially so in 2020.
 Due to COVID-19, 2020 saw many people staying at home, physically isolated from family and friends.
 Hence, social gaming became a channel to allow people to fulfill their need for social interaction and connectivity.
 Social gaming is also one of the top trends highlighted in the latest Talkwalker Social Media Trends 2021 report.

 During the webinar, Vinh Hoang, business owner at Amanotes, highlighted a social game that has gone viral today, Among Us.
 Among Us is a multiplayer strategy game created in 2018, with more than 60 million users daily.
 It is an ideal example to showcase how a game utilizes the “social” aspect as the core gaming mechanism, as the game requires players to work together to accomplish a list of tasks, while attempting to identify the “imposter” amongst them.

 “I think that with the impact of the current situation around social distancing, COVID-19, this trend will continue and Among Us will continue their success and continue to build their user base.” - Vinh Hoang , Business Owner at Amanotes